Effective Date: January 1, 2021

 We collect information about you:

-- when you register on our website, use our website or apply for a loan;
+- when you register on our website, use our website or apply for a financial product;

-- from your transactions with us, including your loan purchases, repayments, and disbursements;
+- from your transactions with us, including your financial product purchases, repayments, and disbursements;

 - from your communications with us; and

 - from third parties such as credit bureaus, identity verification services and other public records or websites.